 But its the client’s business and not mine.

 Yet all three examples were only identified because, even though I’m a virtual business, I went to meet the client.
 I listened to precisely what the client wanted and then did it.
-Even then there are items which require clarification and sometimes email is not the best medium to use.
+Even then there are items that require clarification and sometimes email is not the best medium to use.

 Modern technology is great.